alex-shpak/gitname/README.md

 ## Gitname

-Simple script to set `user.name` and `user.email` into git repository based on remote hostname.
+Simple script to set `user.name` and `user.email` or other properties into git repository based on remote hostname.

 ## Setup